fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionDataLoss.md

 ```

 ## DESCRIPTION

-The **Start-ServiceFabricPartitionDataLoss** cmdlet initiates a data loss on a stateful service partition in Azure Service Fabric.
+The **Start-ServiceFabricPartitionDataLoss** cmdlet initiates a data loss fault operation on a stateful service partition in Azure Service Fabric.

-To run this cmdlet, **FaultAnalysisService** must be enabled.
+> [!WARNING]

-Run this cmdlet to perform a data loss fault only for partitions for stateful services.
+> Do not use this cmdlet to perform a data loss fault operation on system services.
-Do not use this cmdlet to perform a data loss for system services.
+> Run this cmdlet to perform a data loss fault operation only for partitions for stateful services.
+>

-You can check the progress of the fault by using the [Get-ServiceFabricPartitionDataLossProgress](./Get-ServiceFabricPartitionDataLossProgress) cmdlet.
+You can check the progress of the data loss fault operation using the [Get-ServiceFabricPartitionDataLossProgress](./Get-ServiceFabricPartitionDataLossProgress) cmdlet.

-After you start **Start-ServiceFabricPartitionDataLoss**, you cannot reverse it.
-Calling [Stop-ServiceFabricTestCommand](./Stop-ServiceFabricTestCommand.md) only stops execution and cleans up the internal system state; it does not restore data if the command has progressed far enough to cause data loss.
+After you invoke **Start-ServiceFabricPartitionDataLoss**, you cannot reverse it.

 ## EXAMPLES